furkansahinfs/XOR_Cipher_HW/README.md

 # XOR_Cipher_HW
 This repository holds course assignment of Information Security.
-XOR cipher is basically includes DHKE and CBC.
+XOR cipher basically includes DHKE and CBC.

 Look at the HW.pdf to find the details of homework.